 Beans are starting to get dark brown, and French roasted beans are shiny with oil.
 There is less acidity, but with burned undertones.
 Espresso roast is often used when making Espresso.
 Many people think this is the darkest roast available, but that's not true.

 Italian, Dark French

 Similar to regular French, but more so.
-Darker and oilier looking, and with a stronger burned flavour.
+Darker and oilier looking, and with a stronger burned flavor.

 Darkest roast of all.
-Colour is nearly black, and the flavour is flat with a charcoal undertone.
+Colour is nearly black, and the flavor is flat with a charcoal undertone.